Sheikh Hasina: Second term (2009–2014)

 After being elected prime minister, Hasina reneged on her agreement with the Jatiya Party to make Ershad, its leader, the president.

 Hasina removed Awami League central committee members who supported reforms forced by the previous caretaker government.
 She had to confront a major national crisis in the form of the 2009 Bangladesh Rifles revolt over a pay dispute, which resulted in 56 deaths, including Bangladesh Army officers.
 Hasina was blamed by the army officers due to her refusal to intervene against the revolt.
 However, In 2009, a recording emerged of Hasina's private meeting with army officers, who expressed their anger with how she had not reacted more decisively in the revolt's early stages, by ordering an armed raid of the BDR Rifles compound; they believed that her efforts to appease the revolt's leaders delayed needed action which led to more deaths.
 In a 2011 The Daily Star editorial, she was commended for "her sagacious handling of the situation which resulted in the prevention of a further bloodbath".

+On 23 December 2024, the Ministry of Home Affairs formed a seven-member commission to re-investigate the BDR mutiny, which released its findings on 30 November 2025 concluding that the incident was a planned operation rather than a spontaneous revolt.
+The report alleged involvement of senior Awami League figures, including Sheikh Fazle Noor Taposh and Sheikh Hasina, and noted evidence destruction and missing key individuals in the original probe.

 In 2011, the parliament removed the law that required non-party caretaker government hold elections.
 In 2012, she maintained a hard-line stance and refused to allow entry to Rohingya refugees fleeing Myanmar during the 2012 Rakhine State riots.